A solution to the mystery of the sub-harmonic series via a linear model of the cochlea: Parameters for simulations

-Before starting let us remark that in equation \eqref{pasta} $\rho$ is the density of mass by unit of area (unit of $x$-length and unit of $z$-length).
+We remark that here $\rho$ is the density of mass by unit of area (unit of $x$-length and unit of $z$-length).
 As a consequence, the equation is written in units of mass/length$^2\times$ acceleration namely in Kg/(m sec$^2$)=N/m$^2$.
+Taking the first mode $n=1$ and multiplying it by $\ell\rho$, we obtain